-Histograms for main and counterfactual study Figure B.1 and Figure B.2 plot the full distribution of reward shares assigned to the disadvantaged worker B in the main study and the counterfactual study, respectively.
-They show histograms for each experimental condition and each effort scenario.
+Histogram Figure B.1 plots the full distribution of reward shares assigned to the disadvantaged worker B in the main treatment and control condition.
+It shows histograms for each experimental condition and each effort scenario.

-Heterogeneous treatment effects in main study Table B.3 tests for heterogeneous treatment effects in the main study.
+Heterogeneous treatment effects in main study Table B.2 tests for heterogeneous treatment effects.